Award Tickets 101: The Basics

 - Whenever you want to use your points, you'll need to find flights that have available award space.
 Sometimes, it will be easy to find availability.
 Other times, it might take a lot of work to find available seats.
 You may need to shift your dates around, take a less desirable flight or routing, or settle on only using frequent flyer tickets for part of your trip.
 If you don't have a lot of flexibility, you may simply not be able to find any award availability for any given trip.

 - Searching for award availability can be complicated.
-There is no single website that lets you search for award availability on every airline, so you'll often need to search on a number of different websites.
+There is no single website that lets you search for award availability on every airline, although there is a pay-to-use website ($10 for 5 days, $30 per month) that does a pretty good job.
+You'll typically need to search a number of different websites.
 To find space, you may need to search a variety of different dates and sometimes airports.
 For some airlines, you may not be able to check online, and will need to talk to someone on the phone.
 And, you may need to piece together your own itinerary, by searching for award space on one flight at a time.
 Check out our Step-by-Step Guide to Booking Award Tickets, for more guidance on finding and booking frequent flyer tickets.

 - If you want to use frequent flyer tickets, you may need to take inconvenient flights.
 In many cases, you won't find award space on nonstop routes, convenient departure times, or popular travel days.
 With a quick glance at the award availability calendar, it may look like there is plenty of space available.
 But, when you look closer, you may find that all the options require you to to make extra stops, fly on a red-eye, leave at the crack of dawn, or shift your plans by a few days in either direction.